AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 ## Making Conversion Diagrams

 In the diagrams, the recipes for various fuel-related crafting processes are applied.
 The input and output ratios are preserved, but we run each process fractionally to match the input quantities, rather than aiming for full crafting cycles.
-Most of the used recipes can be checked quickly from [the wiki page for oil processing](https://wiki.factorio.com/Oil_processing).
+Most of the recipes featured in the diagrams can be checked quickly from [the wiki page for oil processing](https://wiki.factorio.com/Oil_processing).
 The energy values of the fuels are in-game constants, referenced in [the wiki page for fuels](https://wiki.factorio.com/Fuel).
 The energy consumed to heat steam to 165°C is referenced in [the wiki page for steam](https://wiki.factorio.com/Steam).

 As for the electricity consumption during the fuel processing, it depends on the used machines and the number of crafting cycles they need.
 Calculations are simplified a lot thanks to the machines using the same amount of power per second for each of their processes.
 These power uses are summarized in the table: